kongware/ftor/README.md

 ## Pluggable

-ftor doesn't have a compiler that removes type information from your code base during compilation.
+ftor doesn't have a compiler that erases type information from your code base during compilation.
 Instead your code remains as-is and you can simply disable the type system when you don't need it anymore.
 To ensure good performance, the type checker is designed to have a small footprint when it is not enabled.

-Without type erasure you may be worried that your packages are bloated with additional information.
+You may be worried now that your packages become bloated with useless additional information.
 However, most of it consists of type annotations, which have a self-documenting character that you will probably soon appriciate.

 Enabling the type checker is as easy as setting a flag: